fsprojects/Rezoom.SQL/doc/Language/Expr.md

 #### Column names

-Within some contexts, such as a [select statement](SelectStmt.md), you'll be able to access table columns by [name](Name.md) from within an expression.
+Within some contexts, such as a [select statement](SelectStmt.md), you can access table columns by [name](Name.md) from within an expression.